By Madeleine Ortiz

 A recent ACTION study published in Canada reveals that less than half of people living with obesity have discussed their condition with their doctor.
 Weight loss specialist Dr. Judy Shiau says many primary care physicians find it difficult to ask a patient about their weight.
 Her best tip for avoiding awkwardness?
 Bring up your weight with your doctor yourself.
 A good way to start, she says, is to simply ask, “Can we talk about my weight today?”

-Provide your weight and diet history.
+Provide your weight & diet history.

 If you’re ready to talk to your doctor about weight, chances are you’ve already made a significant amount of effort on your own.
 Dr. Megha Poddar, an endocrinologist and obesity medicine specialist, says by the time patients make it to her office they usually lost a significant amount of weight and regained it more than once.
 This weight cycling, according to Dr. Poddar, is extremely common and one of the main reasons obesity is classified as a chronic medical condition.
-The more information you can give your provider about the diets you’ve tried and the weight you’ve lost and gained, she says, the less likely they’ll be to simply prescribe “diet and exercise” as the solution to your challenges with weight.
+The more information you can give your provider about diets you’ve tried and the weight you’ve lost & gained, she says, the less likely they’ll be to simply prescribe just “diet and exercise” as the solution to your challenges with weight.

 Bring your food journal.